 Case Counted Produce

 Agency Partners can subscribe to a delivery of one to three boxes of each type of produce available with their regular order.
 We develop partnerships across the country to bring fresh produce into our service area all year round, not exclusively in Minnesota's growing season.
 More than 130 agency partners now receive produce that’s in-season and in a quantity that they can distribute to clients without worrying about storage or waste.

 Continuing to support fresh produce efforts

 We know that ending hunger is not something we can do alone.
 Hunger-relief requires commitment, resources and action on all fronts, including the public policy arena.
 That is why Second Harvest Heartland is committed to advocating for programs and policies that get food and nutrition to those who need it most and feed as many as possible within our region.
 As one of the nation’s largest, most efficient and innovative hunger relief organizations, we leverage our unique position to connect community voices, issues and stories with elected officials and public policy-makers in addition to mobilizing support for ending hunger.

-The ISPSD is a resource that leverages Second Harvest Heartland’s growing expertise in locally sourcing surplus agricultural products.
+The PSI is a resource that leverages Second Harvest Heartland’s growing expertise in locally sourcing surplus agricultural products.
 Second Harvest Heartland is leading efforts on a national scale within the Feeding America network to share best practices to localize agricultural surplus rescue methods and surplus distribution.